alfredo1995/recyclable-scroll-view/README.md

-<h3> 1st Practical Implementation of the infinite and recyclable ScrollView that can be used in mobile and desktop WebGL applications. </h3>
+<h3> Implementation of the infinite and recyclable ScrollView that can be used in mobile and desktop WebGL applications. </h3>

 ScrollView.cs